 Escoda Versatil brushes are another synthetic option that can be used with watercolour, gouache, oil or acrylic.
 They are soft, but have a snap to them, making them suitable for low viscosity mediums like gouache.
 Escoda makes a liner brush, perfect for extra fine details and lines, like blades of grass, strands of hair, outlining, or lettering work and illustration work.

-Synthetic watercolour brushes are perhaps the best option for gouache paint.
+Kolinsky or synthetic gouache brushes are perhaps the best option for gouache paint.
 This is because they are soft and absorbent and able to work with runny paint, but they have a slight spring to them.
 So if you choose to use techniques like dry brushing that don’t require the brush to be loaded with water, the bristles will snap into place when dragged across the paper.

 Watercolour papers by Arches are ultra high quality, thick and durable.
 The hot pressed variety is best for detail work, as the paper is smooth and the fibres will not obscure fine paint marks.
 If you are working with watercolour and gouache, a cold pressed paper is more absorbent and able to take heavier washes of colour.
 Cold pressed paper can be helpful in creating the illusion of detail, for example, dry brushing some colour over the textured paper can create broken marks that can emulate the texture of distant leaves.